 By "skin" I simply mean how much money do you have in your own deal?
 This is important

 because investors, and lenders, like to know that you can’t easily walk away from your deal if it starts to

 go bad… leaving them holding the bag.

-available for "nothing down" deals.
+which just aren't available for "nothing down" deals.